hopsoft/stimulus_reflex_todomvc/README.md

 1. See the app in action

-    Open a browser window and navigate to http://localhost:3000. __That's it!__
+    To see the application in action, open a browser window and navigate to http://localhost:3000.
+That's it!

 ## Code